StealthyKnifer/Netflix-Clone/README.md

 1. Clone or fork this repo using git.
 2. `npm install`
-3. Create a .env in the root folder and add the mentioned environment variables.
+3. Create a file named `.env` without any extensions in the root folder and add the mentioned environment variables.
 4. To run the app locally use `npm start`
 5. This will open a new browser window automatically.
 If not navigate to the url `http://localhost:3000` assuming the default port number has not been changed.